Research groups

 Vaccines and vaccine preventable disease in childhood

 I am a BRC funded consultant in paediatrics and vaccinology.
 I undertook clinical training in paediatrics in Oxford, Reading, Melbourne, Vancouver and Yorkshire.
 I completed a PhD in 2008 within the Oxford Vaccine Group and began my current post in 2009.
 I divide my time between working in general paediatrics and paediatric infectious disease/immunology at the Children’s Hospital in Oxford and vaccine related research within the Oxford Vaccine Group.
-Research interests are centred around vaccines and vaccine preventable disease in childhood and include the immunology of B-cell responses to vaccines in childhood, B-cell receptor genetics as a tool for understanding immune responses, pneumococcal conjugate vaccines and the epidemiology of invasive bacterial disease and pneumonia in Nepal.

 Recent publications